Miracle Ranch Summer Camps

 Miracle Ranch is filled with kids looking for the next game to play.
 Gather a few of the rowdiest and start a 3-on-3 tournament at the basketball courts, attempt to hit the ball over the net on our beach volleyball court, or try your hand at our 18-hole Disc Gold Course.
 This is what summer's all about.

 Gymnastics on a moving horse!
 Vaulting is an athletic sport campers learn on a stationery barrel and then perform at a walk or trot on the back of a horse.
 Awesome right?
 Vaulting is perfect for beginning riders and it helps improve balance and confidence with the horse.
-Campers demonstrate their accomplishments for the whole group at the end of week.
 Required: sturdy tennis shoes (no boots) and a pair of loose pants or shorts. *Weight limit of 220 lbs.

 High Ropes Elements